Explore All Topics

 You may or may not receive a 1099 form for a specific tax year.
 Your investment company or financial institution will review your account activity for the year to see if you should receive a form.
 If you don’t have a certain type of income activity in that year, you won’t get that 1099 type.

-For example, if you didn’t take money from your retirement account last year, you won’t receive a 1099-R this year.
-(We cover 1099-R below).
+For example, if your financial account didn’t earn any interest last year, you won’t receive a 1099-INT this year.
+(We cover 1099-INT below).

 Form 1099-B

 Form 1099-B shows proceeds from securities transactions.
 Use the information on Form 1099-B to fill out IRS Form 8949.
-If you have an account at a brokerage or mutual fund company, any Form 1099-B received might report a single or multiple transactions.
+If you have an account at a brokerage or mutual fund company, the Form 1099-B you received could report a single or multiple transactions.

 You need this information when preparing your tax return:

-• Box 1D: Stocks, bonds, etc. — This is the amount of money you receive on the sale of your securities.
+• Box 1d: Proceeds—This is the amount of money you receive on the sale of your securities.
 Report it as the sales price on your Form 8949.
 The brokerage firm or mutual fund company usually reduces this amount by commissions.
-See the checkbox next to the Box 2a amount.

 Form 1099-DIV

-1099-DIV is used for reporting income from stocks and mutual funds from dividends or capital gain distributions.
+1099-DIV reports income from stocks and mutual funds from dividends or capital gain distributions.
 You need this information when preparing your tax return:

-• Box 1B: Qualified dividends — This amount shows the portion of Box 1A that’s taxed at a lower rate.
-Box 1A amounts aren’t always taxed as ordinary income rates.
+• Box 1b: Qualified dividends—This amount shows the portion of the dividends in Box 1a that are taxed at a lower rate.
+Box 1a amounts aren’t always taxed as ordinary income rates.

-• Box 7: Foreign tax paid — This amount shows taxes paid to a foreign government for international investments.
-You may be able to claim a foreign tax credit or itemized deduction on your Form 1040, Schedule A, for part or all of this amount.
-Choosing the option that gives you the best tax advantage is best.
-Check with a tax professional if you are unsure of the best options.
+• Box 7: Foreign tax paid—This amount shows taxes you may be able to claim as a foreign tax credit or itemized deduction on your Form 1040, Schedule A. The qualifying amount of taxes paid for the credit or deduction can be part or all of this amount.
+Special rules apply to both the deduction and the credit, check with a tax pro if you are unsure of the best option.

 Form 1099-INT

-Form 1099-INT is used to report interest income received.
-When preparing your income tax return, the following 1099-INT information will be helpful:
+Form 1099-INT reports interest income received.
+When preparing your income tax return, the following 1099-INT information is helpful:

-• Box 2: Early withdrawal penalty — This amount is charged when you withdraw a time investment, like a CD, early.
-Enter this amount as an adjustment to income on Form 1040, Line 30.
+• Box 2: Early withdrawal penalty—The penalty shown in Box 3 is applied when you withdraw a time savings, like a CD, early.
+Enter this amount as an adjustment to income on Form 1040, Schedule 1, line 18.

-• Box 3: Interest on U.S. Savings Bonds and Treasury obligations — Report this interest on Form 1040 or Schedule B (if required).
+• Box 3: Interest on U.S. Savings Bonds and Treasury obligations—Report this interest on Form 1040 or Schedule B (if required).
 It’s usually taxable on your federal return.
-It’s usually not taxable on your state return.
+It’s usually not taxable for local taxes and for state tax on your state return.

 Form 1099-R

-Form 1099-R is used to report distributions from pensions, annuities, retirement or profit-sharing plans, IRAs, and insurance contracts.
+Form 1099-R reports distributions from pensions, annuities, retirement or profit-sharing plans, IRAs, and insurance contracts.

 You may also receive Forms SSA-1099, RRB-1099, or RRB-1099-R from the Social Security Administration or Railroad Retirement Board to report the benefits you received during the year.